nathanddaniel/nathanddaniel/README.md

 #### About Me
 ---
-I'm a 3rd year Computer Engineering student at Queen's University.
+I'm a 4th-year Computer Engineering student at Queen's University.

 #### What I'm Up To
 ---